 An Act to extend the laws in Canada that proscribe discrimination.
 The purpose of this Act is to extend the laws in Canada to give effect, within the purview of matters coming within the legislative authority of Parliament, to the principle that all individuals should have an opportunity equal with other individuals to make for themselves the lives that they are able and wish to have and to have their needs accommodated, consistent with their duties and obligations as members of society, without being hindered in or prevented from doing so by discriminatory practices based on race, national or ethnic origin, colour, religion, age, sex, sexual orientation, marital status, family status, disability or conviction for an offence for which a pardon has been granted or in respect of which a record suspension has been ordered.

 The COAA Canadian Model closely follows the standards specified by the US Department of Transportation (DOT) for alcohol and drug testing standards and procedures.
-On October 8, 2014, the US DOT implemented a revised urine drug-testing panel.
-The new drug panel includes lower cut-off limits for amphetamines and cocaine.

 Bill C-45 is federal legislation that amended the Canadian Criminal Code and became law on March 31, 2004.
 The Bill established new legal duties for workplace health and safety, and imposed serious penalties for violations that result in injuries or death.
 The Bill provided new rules for attributing criminal liability to organizations, including corporations, their representatives and those who direct the work of others.